gilleslandais/ivoa-dcp-data-origin/README.md

 authors, article references), the data center providing the resource, the date of publication ...
 - To trace data origin: query, resources used to compute the result...
+(for instance, xmatch 2 tables)
 - To homogenize the Origin-metadata information in VO output.<br/>
 *Example: Query the Gaia catalogue using VO services (for instance with topcat or any other VO-software).
 The registry lists Data Center (eg: Gavo, VizieR, ESA) which provides Gaia tables using TAP.
-The results returns VOTable having information in the header.
-However, the information depends of the implementation.*
+The VOTable results contain information (in tags INFO) but the information depends of the datacenters implementation. *
 - Relevant meta-data for final users to **cite** resources
 - Fill the AAS citation template (G.Muench).<br/>
 *Example : "we searched optical astrometric data of these sources from